 In early 2020 we will be conducting an online consultation on this page ahead of the development of the proposed regulations.

-Make sure to sign up to the mailing list and we’ll let you know when it is open.
+If you are an engineer, work in the sector, or have an interest in the scheme, make sure to sign up to the mailing list and we’ll let you know when it is open.

 Following this preliminary consultation, the feedback provided by you will be used by Consumer Affairs Victoria (CAV) to help draft the regulations and the supporting Regulatory Impact Statement in early 2020.

 After this, it is proposed a Code of Conduct for engineers will be developed in consultation with engineers, industry and professional associations.

 It is important to have your say during the consultation process.